 Business owners who decide to open a CloudKitchens® delivery kitchen don’t need to make these decisions themselves.
 Location research is conducted by CloudKitchens® providers like KitchenPlus and they offer locations that are vetted ahead of time to meet population and business criteria.

 Saving time in this crucial step means that CloudKitchens® owners typically can get their food business up and running quicker.

 You may have heard the saying that a business is only as good as its employees.
 Considering that you rely on your employees to service clients and deliver on the promise of great food, this is very true for restaurants.
 Also, staffing makes up a major portion of your monthly operational costs, so choosing the right employees is something you need to take seriously.
 While considering staffing-related issues, ask yourself questions like:

 Staffing is another area that’s less complicated for CloudKitchens® delivery kitchen, as they typically need a much smaller team to deliver their service.
-Traditional restaurants in India typically require a team of over 25 people, whereas a delivery only kitchen consists of 4-5 core people.
-Smaller teams means lower costs and less stress.
+Traditional restaurants in India typically require a team of over 25 people, whereas a delivery-only kitchen consists of 4-5 core people.
+Smaller teams mean lower costs and less stress.

 #6 Make the final preparations

 All the steps so far get you much closer to being ready to open your food business.
 But there are several important steps left before you’re ready to be fully up and running:

 - Insurance—no business (much less a restaurant) can afford to take on any unexpected liability.
 Having adequate insurance coverage is imperative.

 - Renovations—even if you’ve found the perfect location, there are most likely many things to be done to make it fit your restaurant type and style.
 Renovations take time and money, so be sure to factor all that in before opening your doors.